Sofiane Alakouch: Club career

 On 21 July 2021, Alakouch joined Metz for a four-year term.
 On 15 February 2022, he joined Lausanne-Sport in Switzerland on loan until the end of the season.

 International career

-Alakouch is of Moroccan descent and represented France at U19 level.
+Alakouch is Moroccan by descent and represented France at U19 level.
 He received a call-up to represent the Morocco national team in August 2017.
 He later received a call-up to represent the France under-20 national team for the 2018 Toulon Tournament on 17 May 2018.

 Alakouch debuted with Morocco in a 3–0 2022 FIFA World Cup qualification win over Sudan on 12 November 2021.